awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-ubuntu.md

 1. Run the following commands if the previous command returned amazon\-ssm\-agent is stopped, inactive, or disabled\.

-   1. Start the agent:
+   1. Start the agent\.

       ```
       sudo start amazon-ssm-agent
       ```

-   1. Check the status of the agent:
+   1. Check the status of the agent\.

       ```
       sudo status amazon-ssm-agent